yy-cc-20/Complete-Developer-Network/README.md

 ## Design Pattern
 The project follows the Clean Architecture or the CQRS (Command Query Responsibility Segregation) pattern to ensure maintainability and scalability.

-## Demonstration
-During the interview session, I will demonstrate the functionality of the API, including querying data, adding data, updating data, and removing data.

-## Contributing
-If you would like to contribute to this project, please feel free to submit a pull request or open an issue.

-## License
-This project is licensed under the [MIT License](LICENSE).